Kotlin/dataframe/docs/StardustDocs/topics/read.md

 D: Boolean?
 ```

-Column A has a `String` type because all values are string literals, no implicit conversion is performed.
+Column A has `String` type because all values are string literals, no implicit conversion is performed.
+Column C
-Column C has a `Number` type because it's the least common type for `Int` and `Double`.
+has `Number` type because it's the least common type for `Int` and `Double`.

 ### JSON Reading Options: Type Clash Tactic